April

 8th April 2010 the Death of Malcolm McLaren

-Today we pay tribute to that uproarious lord of mischief, Malcolm McLaren, who popped his clogs one year ago today.
+Today we pay tribute to that uproarious lord of mischief, Malcolm McLaren, who popped his clogs 8 years ago today.
 What more can be said of this tiresome entrepreneurial maverick haberdasher who practiced his trade in the dying embers of … Continue reading

 9th April 1865 Robert E. Lee Surrenders

-One hundred and forty-six years ago today, General Robert E. Lee surrendered the Confederate Army of Northern Virginia to the Union’s Lieutenant General Ulysses S. Grant.
-In the parlour of the home of Wilmer and Virginia McLean in the town … Continue reading
+On this day in 1865, General Robert E. Lee surrendered the Confederate Army of Northern Virginia to the Union’s Lieutenant General Ulysses S. Grant.
+In the parlour of the home of Wilmer and Virginia McLean in the town of Appomattox … Continue reading

 10th April 1919 the Death of Emiliano Zapata

-Today we lament the death of the great Mexican revolutionary, natural anarchist and prophet – Emiliano Zapata – tragically betrayed and ambushed ninety-two years ago by federal forces after an heroic 9-year struggle to bring self-reliance and autonomy to his … Continue reading
+Today we lament the death of the great Mexican revolutionary, natural anarchist and prophet – Emiliano Zapata – tragically betrayed and ambushed on this day in 1919 by federal forces after an heroic 9-year struggle to bring self-reliance and autonomy … Continue reading

 11th April 1979 the End of Idi Amin’s Reign of Terror

-Thirty-two years ago today, Idi Amin was deposed as president of Uganda after his attempt to annex part of Tanzania spectacularly backfired.
-Following a counterattack by the Tanzania People’s Defence Force, the former stooge of Imperial Britain who had in 1971 … Continue reading
+On 11th April 1979, Idi Amin was deposed as president of Uganda after his attempt to annex part of Tanzania backfired.
+Following a counterattack by the Tanzania People’s Defence Force, the former stooge of Imperial Britain who, in 1971 had … Continue reading

 12th April 1989 the Revolutionary Suicide of Abbie Hoffman